 Daily updated reports on COVID-19 cases can be found here.

 MapleWood Assisted Living: State and federal agencies have implemented new associate/employee testing guidelines for all assisted living centers, which looks at active on-site cases and the county case ratio.
-Based on the current positivity rate for Cumberland County, we are testing residents and associates weekly.
+Based on the current positivity rate for Cumberland County, we are testing associates once a week.
 Residents are monitored daily for any signs identified as potentially symptomatic of COVID-19 per CDC guidelines.
-Additional measures are implemented in line with Asbury’s system-wide infection-control algorithm, including quarantine in a specially designed area of the building.

 Residential Living: A resident who believes they may have been exposed to COVID or is showing symptoms recognized by the CDC as being possible markers of COVID-19, should contact their physician for testing or visit a local testing center.
 Please also notify Doreen Mank, 717-591-8013, or John Bowen, 717-591-8081, so that we may begin contact tracing on campus.